polterguy/phosphorusfive-dox/chapter-19.md

 In addition, it adds up the signature for the user, in the body, before going directly to its **[create-widget]** invocation.
 Depending upon whether or not a **[after]** argument was supplied, it will either append the widget into the main reader, or inject it after some other specified widget.

 The widget creates one _"lambda event"_ called **[sephia.get-email]**, which is arguably its most important function, returning the email data to its caller when invoked.
-Notice, this event must be invoked with the ID of the main wrapper widget for the _"send widget"_, otherwise it will be ignored.
+Notice, this event must be invoked with the ID of the main wrapper widget for the _"send widget"_, otherwise it will not be evaluated.
 This is because you might have multiple _"send email widgets"_ open at the same time, and this event needs to know which widget triggered the event.
 The event basically returns the email data to its caller.

+To pass in the ID of the widget to a widget lambda event, is a common *"design pattern"* to make sure the widget lambda event is only evaluated, if it is supposed to.
+You can think of this pattern as the equivalent of passing in the *"this pointer"* in traditional OOP languages.
+Remember that all Active Events, including widget lambda events, are *"global beasts"*, and they will by default, all be evaluated, once you raise an event.
+Hence, to make sure only the *"correct"* lambda event is evaluated, in scenarios where we might have multiple instances of the same event - We must pass in the ID of the widget who's lambda event is supposed to be evaluated.

 At line 157, we create an _"Ajax Drag and Drop Uploader widget"_, which is an extension widget in P5, called **[sys42.widgets.uploader]**.
 No surprises here, and it simply forwards the responsibility of actually saving the file uploaded, and creating an _"attachment widget"_ to the file called _"upload.hl"_.

-Notice, we had to create our own custom CSS class for this widget to function in _"fullscreen mode"_.
+Notice, we had to create our own custom CSS class for this widget, to function in _"fullscreen mode"_.
 Feel free to check this out in the _"main.css"_ file for Sephia.

 Below there, you can find some form elements, allowing you to construct a subject, body, and recipients.
 Possibly improvements here, implies creating an extension widget for our _"recipients"_ widgets, since these parts are repeating themselves quite a lot.
 Consider this homework ...